sap-tutorials/sap-build-apps/tutorials/codejam-08-action-get/codejam-08-action-get.md

 ### Configure Action project
 You have now created an action project and selected the API to expose.
-Bu now you must configure – for example, what inputs to require, what outputs to return, and what OData parameters to include.
+But now you must configure – for example, what inputs to require, what outputs to return, and what OData parameters to include.

 Your action should be open to the **Retrieves business partner data by using business partner number (GET)** API, and you should see the **Input** tab.